- Parents Home

 Inserting something into the ear.
 Things like a cotton swab, fingernail, or pencil can scratch the ear canal or cause a tear or hole in the eardrum (called a ruptured eardrum).

 Loud noise.
-Kids can have significant or permanent hearing loss when they're exposed to really loud noises daily or over a long period of time.
-This is called acoustic trauma or noise-induced hearing loss.
+Kids and teens can have serious or permanent hearing loss (called acoustic trauma or noise-induced hearing loss) if they:

 - trouble hearing when there's background noise

-- difficulty hearing high-pitched sounds or music notes
+- trouble hearing high-pitched sounds or music notes

 - hearing only certain or muffled sounds